Trump blasts Rupert Murdoch in early morning social media post: How can he say ‘no election fraud’

 “How does Rupert Murdoch say there was no election fraud when 2000 Mules shows, on government tape, that there were millions of ‘stuffed ballots,’ & Elon Musk released the FBI/Twitter Files, where pollsters say that the silencing of information made a 17% difference in the Vote,” Trump asked.

 “2000 Mules” is a film produced by conservative commentator Dinesh D’Souza that examines claims that drop boxes were stuffed with fraudulent ballots.
-Fact-checkers have said that the film does not show evidence of widespread voter fraud and former Attorney General under Trump William Barr told the House select committee investigating the Capitol riot that he was “unimpressed” with the movie.
+Fact-checkers have said that the film does not show evidence of widespread voter fraud and former Attorney General William Barr, who served under Trump, told the House select committee investigating the Capitol riot that he was “unimpressed” with the movie.

 Trump continued in the post with attacks on the FBI and Facebook.